up arrow to top of page

 Drowsy Driving Prevention Week Banner Image

 The National Sleep Foundation’s goal is to help people get the sleep they need and reduce the number of drivers who choose to drive while sleep deprived.
-Drowsy Driving Prevention Week, scheduled for November 5-11, 2023, is one way the National Sleep Foundation (NSF) is getting the word out in an effort to prevent thousands of motor vehicle crashes each year.
+Drowsy Driving Prevention Week, planned for November, is one way the National Sleep Foundation (NSF) is getting the word out in an effort to prevent thousands of motor vehicle crashes each year.

 Drowsy driving is often referred to as the “fourth D” along with Drunk, Drugged, and Distracted, as the major causes of impaired driving.
 Awareness and prevention of drowsy driving has been a core part of the NSF’s advocacy agenda since 1990.